 While anyone can have a civil union, it was originally created to allow same-sex couples to officially promise to live together and respect their rights and obligations (please note that since 2005 same-sex marriages are recognised in Quebec, so same-sex couples are not restricted to get civil unions as they can get married).

 As mentioned, the rights and obligations are the same as under a marriage WHEN THE COUPLE IS WITHIN QUEBEC.
-Always consult with a lawyer to help and info to see how the law changes regarding your union if you decide to move provinces:
+Always consult with a lawyer to see how the law changes regarding your union if you decide to move provinces:

-- RECOGNITION OF SURVIVING SPOUSE AS A SUCCESSOR if the deceased spouse does not make a will
+- Recognition of surviving spouse as a successor if the deceased spouse does not make a will CCQ 653

-Do note that while the law is the same, the names of things are different.
-Therefore, while in a marriage your things are organised by the “matrimonial regime,” in a civil union your things are governed by a “civil union regime.”
-Other than the different name, they are otherwise identical.
+Do note that while the regimes are the same, the names are different.
+Therefore, while in a marriage your things are organized by the “matrimonial regime,” in a civil union your things are governed by a “civil union regime.”
+Other than the different names, they are otherwise identical.

 As in the case of marriage, the future spouses may choose one of the two civil union regimes: “partnership of acquests” or “separation as to property.”
 Spouses who do not choose a specific regime are automatically governed by the regime of “partnership of acquests.”